terrytaylorbiz/selfstarter/readme.md

 I was writing payment facilitator documents for potential client partners.
 This work went much quicker than expected, so I had some free time.
 There was vague talk about creating a partner portal in 6 months (this was not to be my task), so I started to do some research on possible portal tech.
 I had no assistance and was starting from near 0.

 1. I first researched a lot of tools (doing hands-on examples wherever possible).
 The original doc was doc_portal.docx.
+The tools I liked the most were Apigee, Postman and SoapUI.

 2. I then realized that I needed to focus on chapter 4 of that doc.
 So I split that doc into 3_doc_portal_ch13567.docx and 2_doc_portal_ch4.docx (chapter 4 only).
 I then focused on chapter 4.